cockroachdb/docs/src/current/cockroachcloud/export-metrics.md

 ---
-title: Export Metrics From a CockroachDB Dedicated Cluster
+title: Export Metrics From a CockroachDB Standard Cluster
-summary: Export Metrics From a CockroachDB Dedicated Cluster
+summary: Export Metrics From a CockroachDB Standard Cluster
 toc: true
 docs_area: manage
 cloud: true
 ---

-CockroachDB {{ site.data.products.dedicated }} users can use the [Cloud API]({% link cockroachcloud/cloud-api.md %}) to configure metrics export to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/), [Datadog](https://www.datadoghq.com/), or [Prometheus](https://prometheus.io/).
-Once the export is configured, metrics will flow from all nodes in all regions of your CockroachDB {{ site.data.products.dedicated }} cluster to your chosen cloud metrics sink.
+CockroachDB {{ site.data.products.standard }} users can use the [Cloud API]({% link cockroachcloud/cloud-api.md %}) to configure metrics export to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/), [Datadog](https://www.datadoghq.com/), or [Prometheus](https://prometheus.io/).
+Once the export is configured, metrics will flow from all [regions]({% link cockroachcloud/regions.md %}) of your CockroachDB {{ site.data.products.standard }} cluster to your chosen cloud metrics sink.

 {{site.data.alerts.callout_success}}
+CockroachDB {{ site.data.products.standard }} clusters use [Cloud Console]({% link cockroachcloud/serverless-cluster-management.md %}#view-clusters-page) instead of [DB Console]({% link {{site.current_cloud_version}}/ui-overview.md %}), and DB Console is disabled.
 To export metrics from a CockroachDB {{ site.data.products.core }} cluster, refer to [Monitoring and Alerting](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/monitoring-and-alerting) instead of this page.
 {{site.data.alerts.end}}

-Exporting metrics to AWS CloudWatch is only available on CockroachDB {{ site.data.products.dedicated }} clusters which are hosted on AWS.
-Metrics export to Datadog and Prometheus is supported on all CockroachDB {{ site.data.products.dedicated }} clusters.
+Exporting metrics to AWS CloudWatch is only available on CockroachDB {{ site.data.products.standard }} clusters which are hosted on AWS.
+Metrics export to Datadog and Prometheus is supported on all CockroachDB {{ site.data.products.standard }} clusters.

 {{site.data.alerts.callout_info}}
 {% include_cached feature-phases/preview.md %}